-Also, the Tourism and Aviation industry has been badly damaged, and Information Technology will also encounter regressive growth because IT companies are heavily dependent on manpower and they are unable to operate due to restrictions in the movement of people because of lockdown and quarantine period.
-Also, some of the biggest tech events were also canceled due to the effect of COVID 19, such as Mobile World Congress, Facebook-Google Conference, CERAWeek 2020, Geneva International Auto Show & many more.
+Also, the Tourism and Aviation industry has been badly damaged, and Information Technology will also encounter regressive growth because IT companies are heavily dependent on manpower and they are unable to operate due to restrictions in the movement of people because of the lockdown and quarantine period.
+Also, some of the biggest tech events were also canceled due to the effect of COVID-19, such as the Mobile World Congress, Facebook-Google Conference, CERAWeek 2020, Geneva International Auto Show & many more.

 IMPACT ON THE INDIAN ECONOMY